down-cast/session-manager-sdk/README.md

-# session-manager-sdk
+# logging-sdk
-A set of NuGets that provide all the necessary tools to use session-manager-api
+A small NuGet that makes it easier to configure Serilog across all micro-services